The Salvation Army: Stance on LGBT rights

 The Salvation Army Western Territory approved a plan in October 2001 to start offering domestic partnership benefits to employees in same-sex relationships.
-Members of various evangelical Christian interest groups protested the decision.
-Focus on the Family founder James Dobson excoriated the Salvation Army for abandoning its "moral integrity" and urged his radio listeners to bombard the organisation's offices with phone calls and letters.
-The American Family Association also accused the Salvation Army of a "monstrous ... appeasement of sin" that resulted in a "betrayal of the church".
-In November 2001 the Salvation Army US-wide rescinded the Western Territory's decision with an announcement that it would only provide benefits coverage for different-sex spouses and dependent children of its employees.

 In 2004, the Salvation Army said that it would close operations in New York City unless it was exempted from a municipal ordinance requiring them to offer benefits to gay employees' partners.
 The City Council refused to make the exemption.
 Mayor Michael R. Bloomberg's administration chose not to enforce the ordinance.
 The administration's right to decline to enforce the ordinance was upheld by the New York State Court of Appeals in 2006.

 In 2008, a trans woman named Jennifer Gale died outside a church in Austin, Texas.
 A city council member attributed her death to workers at a Salvation Army shelter refusing to house her in the women's quarters.
-The city council member later partially retracted their statements, stating "The Salvation Army...do apparently have a policy of non-discrimination and they do not turn trans people away, but I'm not fully sold on their ability to actually understand the issue.
+The city council member later partially retracted their statements, stating "The Salvation Army... do apparently have a policy of non-discrimination and they do not turn trans people away, but I'm not fully sold on their ability to actually understand the issue.
 If they are not full they will give trans people privacy (maybe they have private quarters of some sort), but if full and they are in an overflow shelter situation, as they were Tuesday night, I am under the impression that they will assign people according to their anatomy."